top of page

 A Doctor, Teacher and Prophetess

-In 1944, the Church of Scotland Mission (CSM) at Chogoria sponsored Jerusha for midwifery training at Tumutumu Mission Hospital in Nyeri, a journey of 94 kilometers through the dense and perilous Mount Kenya forest.
-Her dedication inspired young men to escort her on foot, ensuring her safety.
-After earning her certificate in 1946, she returned home, tirelessly traveling from village to village to assist expectant mothers, especially those far from Chogoria Hospital.
+In his book, The Presbyterian Church of East Africa, which was published in 1970, Macpherson R. says that in 1944, the Church of Scotland Mission (CSM) at Chogoria sponsored Jerusha for midwifery training at Tumutumu Mission Hospital in Nyeri, a journey of 94 kilometers through the dense and perilous Mount Kenya forest.
+Her discipline inspired young men to escort her on foot, ensuring her safety.
+After earning her certificate in 1946, she returned home, tirelessly travelling from village to village to assist expectant mothers, especially those far from Chogoria Hospital.

 Alongside her medical work, she spread the Gospel, winning many to Christianity.
 Her compassion, skill, and devotion made her a beloved figure across Chuka, Embu, and Meru, drawing people from afar to seek her care and guidance.
 Jerusha was not only a skilled midwife but also a remarkable mobilizer.

-When faced with medical emergencies beyond her expertise, she rallied villagers to craft makeshift stretchers and personally escorted patients on foot to Chogoria Hospital for specialized care, working tirelessly without pay.
-Her selfless service earned her the admiration of missionary doctors, including her mentor, Dr. Irvine, who awarded her a Diploma in Midwifery in 1948.
+According to Mercy Kaari, who is the granddaughter of Jerusha Kanyua says when Jerusha was faced with medical emergencies beyond her ex, expertise, she rallied villagers to craft makeshift stretchers and personally escorted patients on foot to Chogoria Hospital for specialised care, working tirelessly without pay.
+Her selfless service served to er the admiration of missionary doctors, including her mentor, Dr. Irvine, who awarded her a Diploma in Midwifery in 1948.
 Revered as “Dagitari” (Doctor) by locals, she became a household name across Upper Eastern Kenya.

 A huge mountain will spring in the village (Ndagani), big trees will sprout and grow very big, and form a wide shade.
 Then, birds from all over the world will come and land on these trees.
 People from all parts of the world will also come and cool themselves under the shade of these trees.